William Donner: Early life and career

+Business was incorporated as Donner Milling Co. in January 1893 and was dissolved Jan 8, 1904.

-Early in adulthood, Donner managed the family-owned grain mill, and in his twenties invested in Indiana natural gas and real estate.
+Father: Frederick C. Donner (May 28, 1836 Stuttgart - Oct 16, 1923 Columbus)) and in his twenties invested in Indiana natural gas and real estate.
 He founded the National Tin Plate Company, originally based in North Anderson, Indiana, and obtained a patent for an innovation in tin plate rolling processes.

 Donner then shifted his energies from Indiana to the Monongahela Valley of southwestern Pennsylvania.
 In 1897, National Tin Plate was the first employer in the newly created community of Monessen, Pennsylvania.
 The town's main street was named "Donner Avenue" in his honor.

 Donner then sold his company and used the proceeds to create Union Steel Company (later American Steel and Wire Company), in the new community of Donora, Pennsylvania, in 1899–1900.
 The "Don" in "Donora" was in recognition of William Donner's key role in the founding of that community.
 In creating Union Steel Company, Donner received financial backing from Henry Clay Frick, Andrew W. Mellon, and Richard B. Mellon, in addition to Donner's own funds.
 The town was the site of the Donora Smog of 1948.

-After selling his Donora-based company in 1903, Donner became president of Cambria Steel Company and served as chairman of the board of the Pennsylvania Steel Company.
-Near the end of his career, he created the Buffalo-based Donner Steel Company, which he sold in 1929.
+After selling his Donora-based milling company in 1903, with a fortune of $5,000,000 he was considered among the richest people in the country.
+Donner became president of Cambria Steel Company and served as chairman of the board of the Pennsylvania Steel Company.
+In 1915 he created the Buffalo-based Donner Steel Company, which he sold in 1929.

 In 1914, a new cargo ship (at 524 feet long and 9,600 tons one of the largest on the Great Lakes at the time), the William H. Donner, was named in his honor at the Great Lakes Engineering Works and shipyard in Ashtabula, Ohio.
 Still holding the name, it had functioned since 1969 as a stationary crane ship and cargo transfer hull in Marinette, Wisconsin.
 It was owned by K.K.
 Integrated Logistics.
 Her final retirement came in 2015; as of March, 2016, the 102-year-old vessel had been moved and is now in the Menominee river on the Michigan side awaiting scrapping.
 The ship's pilot house and superstructure had been removed several years earlier.

 Later life

 Donner's son, Joseph, died in 1929, from cancer.
 In 1932, Donner turned his attention to philanthropy, with a special interest in cancer research.
 He founded two notable foundations that are still in operation today, the William H. Donner Foundation in the United States, and the Donner Canadian Foundation in Canada.

-William H. Donner died in Montreal in 1953.

 The Donner Center was donated to the City of Columbus, Indiana, in 1947 by William H. Donner, and sits in Donner Park, Columbus' oldest park.
 For 70 years, the Columbus Parks and Recreation administrative facility has served as the home for youth and adult programs, community events, family reunions, wedding receptions and meeting space for community clubs and local businesses.